securestate/king-phisher-plugins/client/campaign_message_configuration/README.md

 ## Running the tests

 In order to test if `campaign_message_configuration.py` is operational, we must change campaigns then return back to the original campaign.
 To create a new campaign, navigate to the King Phisher Client.
-Once inside of the client we need to open the campaigns menu, to do this go to `File -> Open Campaign -> New Campaign.
-After you have generated a new campaign, revert back to the original campaign that you created and check that your settings, etc..
-If all campaign information is being saved and properly carried over then the plugin is working properly!
+Once inside of the client we need to open the campaigns menu, to do this go to `File -> Open Campaign -> New Campaign`.
+After you have generated a new campaign, revert back to the original campaign that you created and check your settings, etc..
+If all campaign information is being saved and properly carried over, then the plugin is working properly!

 ## Deployment & Configuration